211th Rifle Division: Into Ukraine

 Later in July the 211th returned to 13th Army, still in 28th Corps.
 By August 1 the 13th and 70th Armies were making a joint advance in the direction of Kromy.
 Oryol itself fell to forces of Bryansk Front on August 5.
 On or near August 18 the Soviet forces reached the Hagen position at the base of the former salient.
 On August 26 Central Front resumed the offensive against Army Group Center, striking at the 9th Army right flank east of Karachev and near 2nd Army's center at Sevsk and east of Klintsy.
 The thrust at Sevsk scored a deep penetration and the German Army Group committed what reserves it had to a counterattack against it on August 29.
-This left an opening for 60th Army to make a sudden advance to Yesman, 40km behind 2nd Army's south flank.
+This left an opening for 60th Army to make a sudden advance to Yesman, 40 km behind 2nd Army's south flank.
 The Front commander, Army Gen. K. K. Rokossovskii, now regrouped 13th Army and 2nd Tank Army from his right to his left flank to exploit this success.

 Over the following days 2nd Army retreated to the Desna River as Rokossovskii shifted his attention to the left (north) flank of 4th Panzer Army.
 On September 9 elements of Central Front crossed the Desna south of Novhorod-Siverskyi and at Otsekin and between September 16 and 18 the 7th Guards Mechanized Corps aimed a two-pronged thrust northward across the Desna on either side of Chernigov which collapsed the south flank of 2nd Army.
 Within days the city was liberated and the division, along with the rest of 28th Corps, was recognized with an honorific:

 CHERNIGOV – ...211th Rifle Division (Maj.
 Gen. Makhlinovskii, Viktor Lvovich)...
 The troops that participated in the liberation of Chernigov, by order of the Supreme Commander-in-Chief of 21 September 1943 and a commendation in Moscow, are given a salute of 12 artillery salvoes by 120 guns.

 The Front now continued its advance toward the Dniepr in the direction of Kiev.
 In October the 13th Army was moved to Voronezh Front (as of October 20 1st Ukrainian Front) and the division was transferred to 15th Rifle Corps, joining the 8th and 148th Rifle Divisions.
 During this period the division controlled the 292nd and 572nd Separate Rifle Battalions as an augmentation to its strength.
 In a report dated October 10 the division was noted as having 7,259 personnel on the rolls, making it the largest in 13th Army, armed with 30 82mm mortars, nine 120mm mortars, six 76mm regimental guns, and the 829th Artillery had 18 76mm cannon plus eight 122mm howitzers.
 A further report from early November showed that 70 percent of its personnel were from the 1893-1902 year groups, which was quite an elderly cadre.